 While many are beginning to receive vaccinations that reduce the urgency of self-isolation and responsible social distancing measures, many more still have weeks or months before the option to begin returning to a more normal life is available to them.

 During this “home stretch” period of transition, while the temptation to skip ahead of safety recommendations is strong, it is more important than ever that we maintain connection and solidarity with our communities and one another as individuals, even though we must find original new ways to do so safely.
 We can all do our part to beat this virus and avoid a third wave.

-While , isolating ourselves from the support of others will only worsen the stress, anxiety, and instability of these uncertain times.
+For those who have not yet been vaccinated, .
+But, isolating ourselves from the support of others will only worsen the stress, anxiety, and instability of these uncertain times.
 The concern is real, but fear of sickness must not become withdrawal from our friends and support systems.
-To get through this global crisis, we must mobilize and stay engaged, drawing strength from one another as we do our part to keep ourselves and our loved ones healthy, grounded, and hopeful.
+To get through to the other side of this global crisis, we must mobilize and stay engaged, drawing strength from one another as we do our part to keep ourselves and our loved ones healthy, grounded, and hopeful.

 An especially important form of stability through engagement is ensuring continuity of care.
 I cherish the relationships I have cultivated with my patients, friends, and colleagues.
-Our collective wellbeing has been at the forefront of my mind these past weeks, as I have worked to put in place measures to protect our physical health while continuing to meet the emotional needs of the clients I work with.
+Our collective wellbeing has been at the forefront of my mind these past months, as I have worked to evolve measures to protect our physical health while continuing to meet the emotional needs of the clients I work with.

-Please with any questions or concerns, and to set up your alternative arrangements to replace in-person appointments for the time being.
+Please with any questions or concerns, and to set up alternative arrangements if you are unable to come to in-person appointments.

 Dear clients and colleagues,